artsiomshvedko/f/README.md

 - Can return total space, used space, or free space based on $key.

 **Parameters**<br>
-- path – Path to a file or directory on the target filesystem.
+- path – Path to the directory.
 - key – Type of space to return:
 	- F_SPACE_TOTAL – Total disk space (default)
 	- F_SPACE_USED – Used disk space